binaryphile/jiff/README.md

 account!
 The script will do this for you, but you will be running your own copy of the jiff repo.

-Along with your new jiff repo, this will install [basher] in the user's home directory, as well as add both jiff and basher to the path.
+Along with creating your new jiff repo, it will install [basher] in the user's home directory, as well as add both jiff and basher to the path.

-Currently only bash installation is supported, but basher has instructions for adding it to zsh and fish.
-Once basher is installed, jiff is available automatically.
+There currently is no global system installer.

 ## Tasks